Haruna245/Haruna245/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on fine fine tuning a large language model to work with personalize or private data
+- 🔭 I’m currently working on fine tuning a large language model to work with personalize or private data

 - 🌱 I’m currently learning how to automate CI/CD pipelines